NP Dodge Company: Company and family history

 N.P.
-Dodge IV (1937-), called "Sandy," has taken up the work of his father, maintaining NP Dodge as the oldest real estate firm still operated by its founding family.
+Dodge IV (1937-2026), called "Sandy," has taken up the work of his father, maintaining NP Dodge as the oldest real estate firm still operated by its founding family.
 Sandy expanded the company to offer property management, title, and corporate relocation services.
-He is currently president and chairman of the board.
 Sandy has also worked to promote business growth in the Omaha area.
-He currently serves as director of the Bridges Investment Council, treasurer of the Omaha Public Power District board of directors and director of the American States Water Company.
+He served as director of the Bridges Investment Council, treasurer of the Omaha Public Power District board of directors and director of the American States Water Company.
 Sandy is also a member of the board of trustees for Physicians Clinic, Inc, director of the Omaha Community Playhouse Foundation, and commissioner of the Nebraska Economic Development Commission.
 Additionally, Sandy is a past president of the Omaha Institute of Real Estate Management, past president of the Greater Omaha Chamber of Commerce, and a past chairman of the University of Nebraska Medical Center board of counselors.
 He is also a member of the Omaha Police Foundation Board.

 N.P.
 Dodge V, or "Nate," is the 5th generation of the Dodge family.
 Nate earned his BA at Tufts University and went on to work for several federal mortgage and housing divisions.
 He later developed loan packages while employed at Fannie Mae.
 Nate eventually followed in the footsteps of his family and became president of the NP Dodge Management Company and NP Dodge Title Services.
 Following his family's dedication to real estate development, Nate is a past officer for the Institute of Real Estate Management.
 He is currently a member of the Offutt Advisory Council, a member of the board of directors for the Ak-Sar-Ben River City Roundup, councillor for the Knights of Ak-Sar-Ben, a member of the Young Presidents' Organization, and a member of the board of directors for the First State Bank of Loomis.
 Nate is also a member of the board of directors for Lauritzen Corp, the New Community Development Corporation, and the Omaha Chamber of Commerce.
 In 2001, Nate received the Distinguished Services Award from the Omaha Chapter of the Nebraska Jaycees.